DamieFC/DamieFC/README.md

 # Heyyyy!
 Hi!
 I'm DFC.
 I am a pentester/web developer.
-This README is in beta :wink:
+This README is in beta :wink:.
+Also,
+## HACKING IS GOOD LEARN TO HACK
+***
 ## Favorite Emojis
 :octocat:
 <br>